bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     x'(t) = Acos(\frac{k}{m}t + \phi) \tag{6}

-  Given an initial position and it velocity, we can solve Equation 6 for the particular constants.
+  Given an initial position and its velocity, we can solve Equation 6 for the particular constants.

 Example 1 gives the general idea of how to find the motion of an object: